Calendar Events

 GP 158

-This bill aims to eliminate New Hampshire's refugee resettlement program within the Department of Health and Human Services and prohibit the use of state funds for refugee resettlement.
-If passed, it would significantly reduce or end state-level support for refugees seeking to build new lives in New Hampshire, impacting their access to essential services and integration support.
+This bill aimed to eliminate New Hampshire's refugee resettlement program and prohibit the use of state funds for refugee resettlement.
+While it would have significantly reduced state-level support for refugees and their access to essential services, the bill was ultimately killed in the Senate, meaning it will not become law.

 HB1706